intercom/intercom-ruby/README.md

 )
 ```

-The metadata key values in the example are treated as follows-
+The metadata key values in the example are treated as follows:

 - order_date: a Date (key ends with '_date')
 - stripe_invoice: The identifier of the Stripe invoice (has a 'stripe_invoice' key)
 - order_number: a Rich Link (value contains 'url' and 'value' keys)